 Not far from Lanyon Quoit is Tregeseal Stone Circle in St. Just.
 Stone circles were the community's focal point for religious and political rituals and ceremonies.
 In the Middle Ages, these circles were used for Druidic gatherings.
 The Cornish Gorsedd inaugurated its annual meeting of bards at Boscawen-Un stone circle in Penwith in 1928.

-Cornish Coastal Heritage Walk
+Cornwall Coastal Walk

-While attending the Esedhvos Festival of Cornish Culture over the weekend, I had the opportunity to join a group of bards on a coastal heritage walk from Kenidjack to Wheal Owles and the Crowns Mine, ending in the village of Botallack for lunch at the Queens Arms pub.
+While attending the Esedhvos Festival of Cornish Culture over the weekend, I had the opportunity to join a group of bards on a Cornwall coastal walk from Kenidjack to Wheal Owles and the Crowns Mine, ending in the village of Botallack for lunch at the Queens Arms pub.

 While on this trek across a spectacular patch of countryside, I got quite an education on the role of tin mining in Cornwall's economic and social history & on the cultural landscape over several millennia from Ted Mole, as well as a tutorial on the Cornish language from Tony Phillips.